Skip to content

 • Asymmetry

-• Lagophthalmos (incomplete lid closure)
+• Lagophthalmos (incomplete eyelid closure)

-• Ectropion (lower lid retraction)
+• Ectropion (lower lid pulling downward)

 • Scarring

-• Hematoma
+• Hematoma (blood collection)

 • Vision changes (rare)